-Certificates re-issued as a result of changes to the clients circumstance like change of address, company name. etc., at the client request, shall attract a nominal administration fee of £25 + VAT per certificate.
+Certificates re-issued as a result of changes to the Clients circumstance like a change of address, or company name. etc., at the client’s request, shall attract a nominal administration fee of £25 + VAT per certificate.

 On completion of the audit, to the appropriate standards or specifications, the certificate: